doda2025-team4/lib-version/README.md

 mvn -Drevision=1.0.0-SNAPSHOT clean package
 ```

 The `-Drevision` flag also needs to be used in the CI packaging workflow.
-Its value is `${{ github.event.release.name }}`, because the packaging workflow is run every creation of a release.
+Its value is `${{ github.event.release.name }}`, because the packaging workflow is run every time a release is published.

+### Releasing and Versioning

+To automatically have a new releases be created with correct and automatically generated versions, I have used `cycjimmy/semantic-release-action@v5`.
+This is an GitHub Action from the GitHub Marketplace.
+For more information, visit: https://github.com/marketplace/actions/action-for-semantic-release#semantic_version.

+This ensures a new release is published with correct versions according to [Semantic Release](https://github.com/semantic-release/semantic-release) when a commit is pushed to the main branch.